 In “I’ll tell you my story and you listen to me” communication style, the story teller and the story teller alone owns the story.
 The listener or audience is just the recipient of the story and not part of the story.

 There is no intention or effort to emotional involve the listener or invoke real time emotions.
 And you wonder why after “sharing your story”, it still feels like it’s your story and not “our story”.
-The other person listened (or pretended to listen), chirped in a little or may be offered some advice or a few words of empathy and/or encouragement, and even laughed at some of the funny parts of the story, but stayed emotionally separate from the story – and from the story and the story teller.
+The other person listened (or pretended to listen), nodded here and ther or may be offered some advice or a few words of empathy and/or encouragement, and even laughed at some of the funny parts of the story, but stayed emotionally separate from the story – and from the story teller.